aspnetzero/documents/docs/en/GraphQL.md

    }
    ```

-6. The new query is accessible by anonymous users.
+6. The new query is ready but accessible by anonymous users.
 If you would like to add a permission check for your query, it is the same as we use in [Application Services](https://aspnetboilerplate.com/Pages/Documents/Authorization#checking-permissions).
 Add the `[AbpAuthorize]` attribute with the required permission to the `Resolve()` method.

    ```csharp
    [AbpAuthorize(AppPermissions.Pages_Administration_AuditLogs)]